 (b) an offence punishable on summary conviction and is liable to imprisonment for a term of not more than 18 months or, if the complainant is under the age of 16 years, to imprisonment for a term of not more than two years less a day and to a minimum punishment of imprisonment for a term of six months.

-Elements of Sexual Assault
+Key Elements of Sexual Assault

-- The identity of the accused.
+- The accused's identity as the perpetrator.

-- That there was intentional touching.
+- That intentional touching took place.

 Potential Penalties for Sexual Assault